BrendanScott105/PyFractalRenderer/Executables/README.md

 Includes all lkibraries and the entire python interpereter in one executable
 Therefore it can be run on practically any system regardless if it has python installed on it

-[It now also takes upo a smaller footprint on the disk]
+[It now also takes up a smaller footprint on the disk]